1 The implications of your lifestyle and type of work you do, combined with realistic expectations of how a ring made in precious metal, will last, or look over time.

 What metal is right for my wedding or engagement ring ??

-When purchasing a jewellery item like an engagement ring or wedding band, its often more directed by the heart, than the head.
-Well that's OK, but a little time taken to consider the points in this article may well save you both money and disappointment later on.
+When purchasing a jewellery item like an engagement or wedding band, its often more directed by the heart, than the head.
+Well that's ok, but a little time taken to consider the points in this article may well save you both money and disappointment later on.

 So lets begin with the two basic areas we will cover:

-# 1 The implications of your lifestyle and type of work you do, combined with realistic expectations of how a band made in precious metal will last, or look over time.
+# 1 The implications of your lifestyle and type of work you do, combined with realistic expectations of how a ring made in precious metal, will last, or look over time.